cm-curriculum/cm-clash-docs/3 Exercises/09 Heal, Attack, Collect, Wander.md

 ## Goal

 Using `nearest_heal`, `nearest_player`, and `nearest_item`, create a robot that can do all 3.
 As with last time, ensure that these actions are given priorities.
+What's the most important action that you think your robot should do?